syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ##  Multiple Exporting

-`AllowMultipleExporting` property allows you to export multiple grids into same file.
-Once you enable `AllowMultipleExporting`, grid properties of all the grid which are available in current page are passed as string array parameter to controller action method.
+The `AllowMultipleExporting` property allows you to export multiple grids into same file.
+Once you enable the `AllowMultipleExporting`, grid properties of all the grid which are available in current page are passed as string array parameter to controller action method.
-In controller action method you are able to export all the grids available in current page.
-The code snippet for this is
+In controller action method you are able to export all the grids available in the current page.
+The code snippet for this is as follows.

 {% tabs %}